42Web/FourTwo-SensorWP/README.md

-# FourTwo-WP-Webmaster
+# FourTwo-SensorWP
-A WordPress plugin to manage your WordPress install(s).
+A WordPress plugin to help manage your WordPress installs.